-Note: that it is not practical to use table 9D1 of the IEE Wiring Regulations for larger sizes.
+Please note that it is not practical to use table 9D1 of the IEE Wiring Regulations for larger sizes.
 We are after all talking about short duration power flow not continuous ratings for the starter motor.

-At the end of the day what matters is that the voltage at the starter motor terminals before starting and whilst cranking is correct and does not destroy the insulation on the cables.
+At the end of the day what matters is the voltage at the starter motor terminals before starting and whilst cranking, all without destroying the insulation on the cables.